 SolarVille: Democratising Access to Clean Energy

-SPACE10 is pleased to present SolarVille—our latest Playful Research project which reimagines our energy system in the pursuit of democratising access to clean energy.
+SPACE10 is pleased to present SolarVille—a Playful Research project which reimagines our energy system in the pursuit of democratising access to clean energy.

 SolarVille: Democratising Access to Clean Energy